 - Wipe any excess liquid from your face with a clean tissue.

 - Replace and tighten the cap of the bottle.

 To use the eye ointment:

-- Wash your hands thoroughly with soap and water before applying the eye ointment.
+- Wash and dry your hands before applying the ointment.

-- Gently close your eyes and keep them closed for 1-2 minutes.
+- Gently close your eyes and keep them closed for a few minutes.

 - Wipe any excess ointment from the eyelids and lashes with a clean tissue.
 With another clean tissue, wipe the tip of the tube clean.